This post is the first in a three part series on optimizing your Kubernetes deployments.

 What’s next?
 Now that you understand your Kubernetes cost drivers, it’s time to look at your cluster resource mix.
 Did you pick the right instances/VM to support your cluster?
 Are your cluster resources over-or under-utilized?
 Next week we’ll tackle this topic in our post “Kubernetes Cluster Resource Optimization Made Easy.”

-*For those who want to understand all the nitty gritty details of how we do this, I suggest setting up a quick 15 minute demo for us to explain our patent pending approach to container cost allocation by CPU and memory usage.
+*For those who want to understand all the nitty gritty details of how we do this, I suggest reading our ebook about common container challenges here.